Lamden/docs/docs/tutorials/lottery/write_contract.md

 ### 4. Writing Tests

 In order to test whether the lottery contract works, we need to write some tests.
-Here is the entire unittest file:
+Here is the entire unit test file:

 ```py
 import imp